Here are our favorite Christmas gifts for pre-school kids (ages 3-5ish). These are the ones we think will survive past garage sale season :).

 My Little Sandbox — Winner of the Creative Child magazine creative Toy Award.
 These are so fun for kids over four.
 My kids have loved, loved, loved their sandboxes.
 They are portable, stay dry, and don’t attract stray cats.

 The KidKraft Uptown Espresso Kitchen is awesome and you don’t need to assemble it!
-My recommendation is to NOT buy that one.
 Not only is the wood option more sturdy, it has a higher resale value on Craigslist.

 Kickboard USA’s Mini Micro Scooter (Mini-Kick) — Hands down best scooter made.
 DO NOT buy your kids those worthless one wheel in the front, two wheels in the back pieces of junk.
 You can read my review here.